vv4569/scalper-bot/README.md

 * Complete email registration.
 Using Outlook.
 * Connect email registration, userinfo generator and db.py, the main workplace.
 * Basically finished the email registration part.
 Optimization left.

+# 3 commits 23/5/2024 By Kelvin
+* Completely finished the email registration part.
+* FYR.
+36 seconds for 10 Outlook email registration.
+33 seconds for 9 successful and 1 failed.